roshand33/Notes/jenkins_QnA.md

 Standardization: Creates a repeatable process, ensuring every build goes through the same reliable steps.
 Integration: Seamlessly connects with various development tools, making it central to DevOps practices.

-Describe Master–Slave (Controller–Agent) Architecture :-
+4.Describe Master–Slave (Controller–Agent) Architecture :-
 Master (Controller):
 Acts as the central control unit, responsible for scheduling tasks, distributing workloads, and monitoring the overall system.
 Does not typically perform the actual work itself, but rather delegates it to the agents.